-The entrance to the trail leads you along a short steep path to the top of the hills overlooking Monterosso, even this small section of the path rewards you with picture-perfect views.
+Entrance to the trail leads you along a short steep path to the top of the hills overlooking Monterosso.
+Even this small section of the path rewards you with picture-perfect views.

 Make sure you look back occasionally as you scale your way high up the trail.

-We purchased our official ticket from a funny man in a shed and set off to enjoy the Monterosso al mare to Vernazza …….Cinque Terre trail wahoo.
+Official ticket purchased from a funny man in a shed, and we set off to enjoy the Monterosso al mare to Vernazza hike…….Cinque Terre trail wahoo.

 What followed in the next two hours is exactly what you will hear from all who have experienced this trail on such a fine day.

 Unlimited striking views from high up on the coastal path, you are absolutely wowed by the scenery along the zigzagging footpaths cascading through the vineyards, citrus orchards, and cliffside farmland.

 As you turn each corner for the first time you are unsure if you have a steady gradient or a hefty set of steps to climb, brilliant!